-There’s a lot of power in building a solid, well-planned out email marketing list.
-When done properly, it’s a key component of building an email marketing strategy that allows you to send the right emails, to the right people, at the right time.
+There’s a lot of power in building a solid and structured email marketing list.
+When done correctly, it’s a key component of building an email marketing strategy that allows you to send the right emails, to the right people, at the right time.

 But because your email marketing database is made up of different types of people with different interests, often, just sending out a blanket email newsletter isn’t enough to address the specific needs those people have, which is where segmenting your email marketing database comes in.

 Segmenting your database allows you to break out your database into smaller groups, based on their needs and wants.
 For example:

 - By transaction type: buyer, seller, investor, etc.

 - By transaction property type: freehold, townhouse, etc.

 - By lead source: search engine, downloaded content, client referral, etc.